-Cyber Security and Privacy (CSP) (\$106.24 million): CSP will include investment in the NSF-wide SaTC program and other related cybersecurity and privacy research.
-The investment in SaTC in particular will support foundational research necessary to ensure society's ubiquitous computing and communication systems are resistant to cyber-attacks and associated vulnerabilities, while enabling and preserving privacy and trust.
+PCA 4: Cyber Security and Privacy (CSP) (\$127.76 million)

+CSP will include investments in the NSF-wide SaTC program and other related cybersecurity and privacy research.
+The investments in SaTC in particular will support foundational research necessary to ensure society's ubiquitous computing and communication systems are resistant to cyber-attacks and associated vulnerabilities, while enabling and preserving privacy and trust.
 SaTC emphases will span AI and ML, including adversarial ML; implications of quantum computing for security, including post-quantum cryptography; architectures and technologies for protecting cyberspace from increasingly sophisticated connected devices; and security and privacy aspects of smart infrastructure including the Internet of Things.
+CSP will additionally include CISE, ENG, and SBE investments in research to analyze the flow of information and to mitigate the impacts of false or misleading information in online and other computer-mediated systems; topics will include detecting, mitigating, and countering threats to accurate information, and understanding the interactions of people with information systems.

-Education and Workforce (EdW) (\$61.03 million): EdW will include CISE and EHR investments in IUSE: Computing in Undergraduate Education, to support efforts to re-envision the role of computing in interdisciplinary collaboration within American institutions of higher education and in Computer Science for All: Researcher-Practitioner Partnerships, to support the R&D needed to bring computer science and computational thinking to all schools at the preK-12 levels.
+PCA 5: Education and Workforce (EdW) (\$125.15 million)

+EdW will include CISE and EHR investments in IUSE: Computing in Undergraduate Education, to support efforts to re-envision the role of computing in interdisciplinary collaboration within American institutions of higher education and in Computer Science for All: Researcher-Practitioner Partnerships, to support the R&D needed to bring computer science and computational thinking to all schools at the preK-12 levels.
 It will also include CISE and EHR investments supporting workforce development in cybersecurity, enabling a growing pipeline of researchers, educators, and practitioners, and allowing all Americans to understand the security and privacy of the digital systems on which their lives increasingly depend.
-EdW will additionally include BIO investment in advancing America's ability to incorporate and apply biological knowledge to economic development and other issues of societal importance.
+EdW will additionally include BIO investments in advancing America's ability to incorporate and apply biological knowledge to economic development and other issues of societal importance.
+In general, EdW investments will continue to promote racial equity through a broad suite of activities that support broadening participation in STEM research and education, and that study the causes of, impacts on, and practices for addressing inequity in STEM participation.
+NSF holds as a core value that the inclusion of all people in STEM is vital to the nation's health, security, and prosperity.

-Enabling-R&D for High-Capability Computing Systems (EHCS) (\$162.96 million): EHCS will include investments in strategic computing activities initiated under the recently updated National Strategic Computing Initiative, which will support research advances in new computing technologies, architectures, and platforms for the future, as well as the development of advanced computing systems and services, including maximizing the benefits of these systems and services through deep integration with science and engineering research.
+PCA 6: Enabling-R&D for High-Capability Computing Systems (EHCS) (\$205.19 million)

+EHCS will include investments in strategic computing activities initiated under the recently updated National Strategic Computing Initiative, which will support research advances in new computing technologies, architectures, and platforms for the future, as well as the development of advanced computing systems and services, including maximizing the benefits of these systems and services through deep integration with science and engineering research.
 EHCS will also include CISE and MPS investments that advance computational algorithms and data analytics to address scientific and engineering opportunities presented by data emerging from digital and observational data sources.
 It will also include CISE and MPS investments in fundamental research on innovative materials integration and novel phenomena associated with quantum information science, optical computing, and neuro-computing.